-Departmental administrative contact: Teaching Administrator, Ms Sarah Dunk (sabd3@cam.ac.uk)
+Departmental administrative contact: Teaching Administrator, Ms Jo Simmonds (jms311@cam.ac.uk).

-Access: University Card-keys (usually only for project students), see Mr. J. Glasberg Ground floor of the main building own the Downing Site.
+Access: University Card-keys (usually only for project students), see Mr. J. Glasberg, Ground floor of the main building own the Downing Site.

-Library: 8.45-5.30 Mon-Fri (or 24 hours with University card key).
+Library: 9.00am-5.00pm Mon-Fri (or 24 hours with University card key).
 Librarian: Judith Brown (3)33554 (jab202@cam.ac.uk).
 The Library offers a quiet and comfortable place to work and stocks the reading material recommended in this guide and in lecture hand-outs.
 Most of the Library's books are available for loan.
 Books should be borrowed using the self-issue machine or loans register.
 There is a drop-box for book return.
 Laptops may be used throughout the Library, which has wireless Internet access.
 Drinks may be consumed in the Library.